Quicksand (Persson Giolito novel)

 Quicksand (Swedish: Störst av allt) is a novel by Malin Persson Giolito.
 It was originally published on 7 July, 2016 by Wahlström & Widstrand in Swedish.
 An English translation was published on 7 March, 2017 by Other Press.
+The plot centers on an 18 year old girl on trial for a school shooting.

 Reception

 The book received the 2016 Best Swedish Crime Novel Award and the 2017 Glass Key award.
 Kirkus Reviews said that "Giolito gives us the unsettling monologue of a teenage girl as she works her way through her role in murder.
 It is a splendid work of fiction."

 Adaptation

-In September 2017, it was announced that Netflix had ordered an adaption of the novel to be developed into an eponymous series, Quicksand, and would partner with FLX to produce the series.
+In September 2017, it was announced that Netflix had ordered an adaptation of the novel to be developed into an eponymous series, Quicksand, and would partner with FLX to produce the series.
 The series premiered on April 5, 2019.